Whitney Houston: 1985–1986: Whitney Houston and rise to international prominence

 Whitney Houston was released on Valentine's Day, February 14, 1985.
 The album received mixed to positive reviews in its initial run, with most of the positive remarks aimed at Houston's vocal ability.
 Rolling Stone called Houston "one of the most exciting new voices in years" while The New York Times called the album "an impressive, musically conservative showcase for an exceptional vocal talent".
 Debuting at number 166 on the Billboard 200 on March 30, 1985, the album reached the top ten 23 weeks later.
-It reached number one in March 1986, starting a 14-week run, which is the longest run for a female debut album in history.
+It reached number one in March 1986, where it stayed for 14 weeks—the longest run of any debut album by a woman.

-Whitney Houston launched four top ten singles on the Billboard Hot 100, with the first, "You Give Good Love" reaching number three on July 27, 1985.
-The song attracted some notoriety after advice columnist Ann Landers included it in her list of rock songs deemed "trashy music" on her Ask Ann Landers column; Houston quickly addressed Landers's comments in an interview with The Chicago Tribune.
-The song was followed by Houston's rendition of "Saving All My Love for You", which became her first number one single on the Billboard Hot 100 on October 26, two days before Houston opened at Carnegie Hall.
-The album's follow-up singles, "How Will I Know" and "Greatest Love of All", also topped the charts, with the former peaking on February 15, 1986 for two weeks and the latter peaking on May 17, 1986 for three weeks.
-In accomplishing this, Houston became the first female artist to land three number one singles off the same album on the Billboard Hot 100, also becoming the first female solo artist to produce three consecutive number one singles.
+Whitney Houston spawned four top ten singles on the Billboard Hot 100, tying a then-record set by Cyndi Lauper and Madonna for most top ten singles off an album released by a female artist.
+The first single, "You Give Good Love", peaked at number three and attracted some notoriety after advice columnist Ann Landers included it in her list of rock songs deemed "trashy music" on her Ask Ann Landers column; Houston quickly addressed Landers's comments in an interview with The Chicago Tribune.
+The three follow-up singles "Saving All My Love for You", "How Will I Know" and "Greatest Love of All" topped the Hot 100 back-to-back, setting a new record for a female artist for most number one hits off a single album.
+Two days after achieving her first number one hit, Houston opened at Carnegie Hall.
 In addition, the ballad "All at Once" became an international hit in Europe and Japan.

-Whitney Houston did not just perform well on the domestic charts; it became a global success as well.
-The album reached the top ten in 19 other countries, including the UK, and topping in six other countries, including Canada and Australia.
+A global success, Whitney Houston reached the top ten in twenty global territories, including the UK, and topped the charts in six others, including Canada and Australia.
 The album has since been certified Diamond in the United States for sales of 14 million copies, with over 25 million units sold worldwide, becoming the best-selling solo debut album in music history and the best-selling debut album by a female artist.
 The album is also listed in the Guinness World Records as the best-selling R&B studio album by a female artist in history.